-Is there anything I don’t like about meditations?
-Perhaps I would love longer guided meditations and more focus on different techniques, as most are simply Vipassana meditations, but this still doesn’t make it under the cons of using the Waking Up meditation app.
+Is there anything I don’t like about his meditations?
+Perhaps I would love longer guided meditations and more focus on different techniques, but this still doesn’t make it under the cons of using the Waking Up meditation app.

-I prefer to meditate at night as I want to clear my head before I fall asleep but sometimes I meditate in the middle of the day when I find myself getting bored and I want to spend this time examining my mind.
+I prefer to meditate at night as I want to clear my head before I fall asleep but sometimes I do it in the middle of the day when I find myself getting bored and I want to spend this time examining my mind.

 As for the lessons, I listen to them when I am cleaning my home or when I finish meditating but still crave more mindfulness and food for thought.
 Some are as short as 2 minutes while others are 30 minutes or longer.

 If you read his book Waking Up, that I already reviewed in a way here, then you are familiar with his lessons and you have most likely already heard (or read) some of it.
-But there are also lessons where he answers questions about meditation from users and readers, and of course, my favorite lessons so far are about free will.
+But there are also lessons where he answers questions from users and readers.

 If you want to try this app, and I truly whole-heartedly believe you should, please download the app here.
 I have never regretted giving it a try and it makes me feel empowered and strong.